wp-plugins/basecamp-feed/readme.txt

 == Description ==

-This plugin was created to show users, clients or whomever a list of what is being completed with dates and times from you BaseCamp account.
+This plugin was created to show users, clients or whomever a list of what is being completed with dates and times from your BaseCamp account.
 When you check complete in BaseCamp it will automatically reflect that change on your website in the To-Do List.
 It’s that simple.

 We utilize this plugin to display Suggested Improvements from our users about our wordpress plugins.
 And how nice when you can see a Checkmark next to something that has been completed.
 It makes your clients or users see that you’re hard at work.